 While we are experiencing equanimity, we fully see and hear what is going on around us, and we fully experience how it translates into body experiences.
 We fully feel the naturally painful response to hearing bad news: the movement of energy through our body including tightening, emptiness, arousal.
 And we allow all of this to occur because it’s simply about the science of our body and how it responds to stress.
 We don’t build a story around it.
 On the other hand, equanimity during a profoundly positive experience involves fully immersing ourselves in pleasure, and recognizing the preciousness of this fleeting experience, not in a panicky way because we know it will eventually end, but in a fully present, wise and embodied way.
 Our system is designed to have the ability to experience extreme pleasure and joy – one of the gifts of being human.

 Mindfulness is the Mother of Equanimity

 We can cultivate equanimity through mindfulness practices.
-In mindfulness we are seeing what’s going on, but we may still be tossed from clinging to pleasure to resistance to boredom to overstimulation.
+In mindfulness we are seeing what’s going on, but we may still be tossed from clinging to pleasure to resistance to boredom to overstimulation (and so on…).
+Mindfulness is the practice that brings us the wisdom and experience needed to eventually develop equanimity.
 In equanimity we notice pleasure and hold it within a framework of understanding impermanence but we’re still able to enjoy life; we notice pain but we don’t feel isolated in our pain or angry that we’re in pain or feel like a victim; we notice overstimulation and understand that we weren’t always feeling overstimulated and we won’t always be overstimulated, so we needn’t get stressed over being overstimulated in this moment.